Skip to content

 What We Will Cover

-Job Safety, as is the case with all TWI Institute programs, is focused not only on workplace safety, but also on the safety of the people in it and the risk exposure for the business.
-What’s more, JS provides a proven and reliable system for elevating the kind of employee engagement and participation that advances ongoing or planned continuous improvement, kaizen, lean and operational excellence initiatives.
+JS provides a proven and reliable system for elevating the employee engagement and participation necessary for advancing ongoing or planned continuous improvement, kaizen, lean and operational excellence initiatives.

 • Assessing physical, personal and cultural factors